Henry Perky: Retirement

 In 1902, Perky retired from the company and disposed of his interest.
 He published a book on nutrition and oral hygiene, Wisdom vs. Foolishness, that went through at least ten editions.
 Having made his fortune, the following year Perky arrived in Glencoe, Maryland, and began purchasing large tracts of land in the region.
 His dream was to build a boarding school for men and women that would offer an innovative curriculum of scientific farming and domestic science subjects free of tuition.
-The main building was completed, elaborate brochures were printed and a few students had enrolled.
-The plans for the dedication were in place when Perky died days before the grand opening and the O'Read School never opened.
+The main building was completed, elaborate brochures were printed, and a few students had enrolled.
+The plans for the dedication were in place when Perky died days before the grand opening, and the O'Read School never opened.

 Henry D. Perky died on June 29, 1906, at his farm in Glencoe.
 His obituary stated that he had been ill for a long time and that a fall from a horse a month earlier had hastened his death.
 He is buried in Glencoe, Maryland.

 Shredded Wheat Company sold to Nabisco

 In 1908, the company again took the name of the Shredded Wheat Company, and another factory was built in Niagara Falls.
 A third plant was added in Niagara Falls, Ontario, in 1904, known as the Canadian Shredded Wheat Company.
-By 1915 the Pacific Coast Shredded Wheat Company had been added in Oakland, California, and by 1925, a factory in Britain, in Welwyn Garden City, Hertfordshire, had joined the family.
+By 1915 the Pacific Coast Shredded Wheat Company had been added in Oakland, California, and by 1925, a factory in Welwyn Garden City, England, had joined the family.

 In December 1928, the company was sold to National Biscuit Company.
 The product name became Nabisco Shredded Wheat circa 1941.
 Production of Shredded Wheat was begun in Naperville, Illinois in 1970.
 All other plants remained in operation until 1954, when the original "Palace of Light" was shuttered.